 This module will introduce you to Windows PowerShell and provide an overview of the product’s functionality.
-The module shows you how to open and configure the shell for use and how to run commands within the shell.
-The module also introduces the built-in Help system in Windows PowerShell.
+The module explains how to open and configure Windows PowerShell.
+It also explains how to run commands and use the built-in Help system in Windows PowerShell.

 After completing this module, students will be able to:

 Open and configure Windows PowerShell.

 Discover, learn, and run Windows PowerShell commands.

 Find Windows PowerShell commands for performing specific tasks.

 This module introduces you to the different types of cmdlets commonly used for system administration.
 While you can search for cmdlets each time you need to accomplish a task, it is more efficient to have at least a basic understanding of these cmdlets.
 This module also explains how to install and start using Windows PowerShell in Windows 10.